Dairy and gluten free pancakes that are fluffy, moist and delicious flap jacks for a great breakfast morning!

 I've experimented with this recipe for tasty pancakes over the years.
 I totally skipped the Aunt Jemima box version and started with your basic buttermilk pancake recipe before moving on to gluten free versions to now this dairy free recipe.

 As a kid we were a bacon, eggs, cold and hot cereals household - grits, Cream of Wheat, Honeycomb, Lucky Charms, and Alpha Bits.
 So my pancakes consumption was limited to McDonald's and the school frozen pancake discs.
 My college years in Austin were the pancake years.
-My frat brother Roderick Jackson aka "Rod Flap Jacks" was on the skillet every Saturday morning stacking jacks sky high!
+My frat brother Roderick Jackson aka "Rod Jack Flap Jack" was on the skillet every Saturday morning stacking jacks sky high!
 Those jacks were perfect following many late nights.

 Gluten Free Pancakes Ingredients